TheLoneDataWolf/EDA_On_Heart_Data/README.md

 The dataset is attached for reference.

-I hope you leanred something :)
+I hope you learned something :)